Shakvilla/FullStackJSDen/src/pages/js/setting-up-and-running-javascript.md

 For example; let try to print out a simple “Hello World” Message in the console.
 Copy the code below and paste in the console.

+{% callout %}
-💡 **Note:** ignore the message “*Console was cleared”* in my console.
+**Note:** ignore the message “*Console was cleared”* in my console.
 I have a couple. chrome extensions which add some Javascript code in the console once I open it, so to have a clean slate for this tutorial, I had to clear it.
 If you see a bunch of Javascript code in your console, and wish to clear it.
 Run `clear()` and press enter, this will clear the console for you.
+{% /callout %}

 ```jsx